tiagomartinho/Fast_TV_Guide_Swift/README.md

-# Fast_TV_Guide_Swift
+# Fast TV Guide

-This is a demo app to show the use of the MVPAC architecture patterns - (Model-View-Presenter-Action-Coordinator)
+This is a demo app to show the use of the MVPAC architecture patterns - (Model-View-Presenter with Action and Co-ordinator)

 It uses simplied fixed data from a TV guide as the model.

-# Outline of the app
+# Outline

 It has 4 tabs: highlights, channels, movies, categories.